 ARMING THE FREIGHT YARD FEATURE

-Before FYS can be heard, ProtoSound® must be told to activate the feature the next time the engine enters the neutral position.
-This can be accomplished in one of two ways.
+Before freight yard sounds can be heard, ProtoSounds® must activate the feature so that the next time the engine enters the Neutral position, the sounds can play.
+The Feature can be activated one of two ways.